cakephp/docs/en/appendices/3-7-migration-guide.rst

 * ``cake i18n extract`` has a new ``--relative-paths`` option that makes path comments in POT files relative to the application root directory instead of absolute paths.
+* ``cake i18n extract`` has a new ``--marker-error`` option that enables reporting of translation functions that use non-static values as comments in POT files.

 ORM
 ---